Oscars 2019: when are the Academy Awards, how can I watch on TV and who's going to win?

 If there is a world in which Lady Gaga and Bradley Cooper’s Shallow does not win Best Original Song, I don’t want to live in it.
 This seems a dead cert, but no bookie is likely to be taking bets on categories outside the big four (Best Actor, Best Actress, Best Picture and Best Director).

-Interestingly Cuaron’s Roma also picked up Best Picture at the DGAs, which puts it in strong contention with Green Book in the Oscars race.
+And Cuaron’s Roma also picked up Best Picture at the DGAs and the Baftas, which means Green Book faces stiff competition in that Oscars race.

-Fresh off his win at the Golden Globes, Rami Malek has been widely tipped to pick up the Best Actor Oscar for his seamless portrayal of Freddie Mercury, although Christian Bale’s portrayal of Dick Cheney will give him a run for his money.
+Fresh off his win at the Golden Globes and Baftas, Rami Malek has been widely tipped to pick up the Best Actor Oscar for his seamless portrayal of Freddie Mercury, although Christian Bale’s portrayal of Dick Cheney will give him a run for his money.

 Glenn Close, who won at the Globes and tied with Lady Gaga at the Critics’ Choice Awards, is expected to take home the award for Best Actress – but Olivia Colman’s turn in The Favourite has also proven popular with awards bodies so far.